 As in the past, the city will continue to coordinate with public or social service providers to promote access to public services for special needs populations generally assumed to be low- and moderate-income.
-During the 2023/2024 program year, the City will fund improvements at Raul Castro Park to include shading, band shell improvements, and improvements to multi-purpose room within the park.
+During the 2023/2024 program year, the City will fund improvements at Veterans Park.

-The city will continue to operate its CDBG program through the Housing Department which will continue to provide support for Fair Housing and social services information, public facilities, housing rehabilitation and food assistance.
+The city will continue to operate its CDBG program through the Neighborhood Resources ^ Grants Department which will continue to provide support for Fair Housing and social services information, public facilities, housing rehabilitation and food assistance.
 These actions will further the goals of administration and planning and infrastructure improvements.

 Table 8.
 Project Information

 Project Name

 1 Program Administration 2023

 2 Infrastructure Improvements FY23